Playtronica/biotron-firmware/COMMANDS.md

 Controls time to note off plant note.
 If it is lower 100, last notes will be turned off faster, then next note.
 The parameter is percent of current plant BPM.

+### Change sensitivity
+(CC command numbers = 22, 23)

+Function that create longer distance between notes.
+Working by fibonacci algorithm

+Has two cc commands with their parameter:
+1) CC22 - First is influence on main algorithm (from 0 to 100%).
+2) CC23 - Second is first value of fibonacci (from 0 to 100, but it converts in 0 to 1).

+### Change scale
+(CC command number = 24)

+Changes scale.

+Has one parameter.
+The parameter is responsible for scale.
+Formula is x / 10.5 = y, where x is parameter and y is number of scale

 ### Stop all notes
 (CC command number = 120)